It’s a Felony to Leave Your Dog Out in the Cold in These States · Kinship

 Why is it dangerous to leave dogs in the cold?

 Like humans, dogs are at risk of frostbite if they’re exposed to frigid weather — and it doesn’t even have to be freezing out for frostbite to set in.
-“Frostbite can develop at temperatures above freezing if there is a severe wind chill or exposure to water,” veterinarian Dr. Bartley Harrison recently wrote for Kinship.
+“Frostbite can develop at temperatures above freezing if there is a severe wind chill or exposure to water,” veterinarian Dr. Bartley Harrison wrote for Kinship.
 “Without a steady blood supply, cells begin to die off.
 Water in the exposed tissues can also freeze, causing the cells to rupture.”
-This results in extreme pain, swelling, blisters, and dead skin or tissue.
+This results in extreme pain, blisters, swelling, and dead skin or tissue.

 Another serious risk is hypothermia.
 Hypothermia progresses in stages, and “each stage of hypothermia results in worsening the body’s ability to regulate its temperature, maintain brain and heart function, and preserve blood flow,” Dr. Harrison wrote.
 “Dogs experiencing cold stress will become progressively lethargic, weak, and mentally dull.”
 Because it slows a pup’s heart rate and breathing, hypothermia can lead to serious results including cardiac failure, coma, and death.